openstack/ironic/doc/source/install/standalone.rst

         md5sum *.img > checksums

-   * ``kernel``, ``ramdisk`` - HTTP(s) or file URLs of the kernel and initramfs of the target OS, only required for partition images.
+   * ``kernel``, ``ramdisk`` - HTTP(s) or file URLs of the kernel and initramfs of the target OS.
+Must be added **only** for partition images.

    For example::